 STRATTEC has a \$30 million secured revolving credit facility (the "STRATTEC Credit Facility") with BMO Harris Bank N.A.
-ADAC-STRATTEC LLC has a \$10 million secured revolving credit facility (the "ADAC-STRATTEC Credit Facility") with BMO Harris Bank N.A, which is guaranteed by STRATTEC.
-The credit facilities both expire August 1, 2018.
+As of March 27, 2016, ADAC-STRATTEC LLC had a \$10 million secured revolving credit facility (the "ADAC-STRATTEC Credit Facility") with BMO Harris Bank N.A.
+Effective April 27, 2016, the ADAC-STRATTEC Credit Facility was amended to increase the available borrowings under the credit facility from \$10 million to \$20 million.
+The ADAC-STRATTEC Credit Facility is guaranteed by STRATTEC.
+Refer to discussion under Subsequent Events included herein.
+The STRATTEC credit facility expires August 1, 2018.
+The amended ADAC-STRATTEC Credit Facility expires August 1, 2019.
 Borrowings under either credit facility are secured by our cash balances, accounts receivable, inventory and fixed assets located in the U.S. Interest on borrowings under both credit facilities is at varying rates based, at our option, on the London Interbank Offering Rate ("LIBOR") plus 1.0 percent or the bank's prime rate.
 Both credit facilities contain a restrictive financial covenant that requires the applicable borrower to maintain a minimum net worth level.
 The ADAC-STRATTEC Credit Facility includes an additional restrictive financial covenant that requires the maintenance of a minimum fixed charge coverage ratio.
-As of December 27, 2015, we were in compliance with all financial covenants.
+As of March 27, 2016, we were in compliance with all financial covenants.